-Polystyrene products and one-time use plastic cups and plates are not permitted (except those made from recycled or biodegradable products).
+Polystyrene products – all one-time use polystyrene products or plastic cups are not permitted (except those made from recycled products).

-The Delmar Farmers Market is committed to reducing plastic pollution.
 Vendors are prohibited from distribution of handled or non-handled plastic shopping bags.
-However, plastic produce bags, also called film bags, are allowed for leafy vege-tables, fish, meat, and poultry.
-Vendors using allowable plastic bags are encour-aged to minimize the use of plastic and/or use plastic made from post-consumer waste whenever possible.
-Vendors who have difficulty complying with these rules may appeal to the Manager who will consult with the Environmental Com-mittee.
+However, plastic produce bags, also called film bags, are allowed for leafy vegetables, fish, meat, and poultry.
+Vendors using allowable plastic bags are encouraged to minimize the use of plastic and/or use plastic made from post-consumer waste.

 The market may approve or disapprove of any application to the market and is not obligated to give written notice or reason for a disapproval.